 ASCA Pilot Program Participants

-Participants in the Pilot will include ABs, ISO/IEC 17025 testing laboratories, medical device manufacturers, and FDA staff.
+Participants in the Pilot include ABs, ISO/IEC 17025 testing laboratories, medical device manufacturers, and FDA staff.

 Manufacturers fund the Pilot program through the FDA’s Medical Device User Fee Amendments of 2017 User Fee program.
-There is no additional fee for manufacturers to participate in the Pilot, nor does the FDA charge a fee for ABs or laboratories participating in the Pilot.
+There is no additional fee for manufacturers to participate in the Pilot, nor does the FDA charge a fee for ABs or testing laboratories seeking ASCA accreditation participating in the Pilot.

 ASCA Program Standards and Specifications